dreamerslab/jquery.actual/README.md

 ## Description

 Older version of jQuery has trouble finding the width/height of invisible DOM elements.
-With element or its parent element has css property 'display' set to 'none'. `$('.hidden').width();` will return 0 instead of the actual width; This plugin simply fix it;
+With element or its parent element has css property 'display' set to 'none'. `$('.hidden').width();` will return 0 instead of the actual width; This plugin simply fix it

 ## Requires
   - jQuery 1.2.3+